 I’ve owned pets all my life, and it would be weird for me to live in a house without some form of pet present.
-Currently, I share my home, my bed, and my food (not by choice) with my two dogs, and I couldn’t imagine life any other way.
+Currently, as a dog owner, I share my home, my bed, and my food (not by choice) with my two dogs, and I couldn’t imagine life any other way.

 Pets are an important part of households worldwide, and whether you prefer to keep cats and dogs or hamsters and tarantulas, introducing a pet into your life can change the game.
 Who wouldn’t want a loyal best friend by their side?